spayne/soft_knuckles/README.md

 3. Build the 64 bit debug version of the dll.
 This should compile fine.
 4. Edit install_softknuckles_debug.bat.
 There are two things you need to change to match your installation:  4a.
 Change the path to vrpathreg to your vrpathreg.exe.
 4b.
 Change the driver path to the [current_directory]/soft_knuckles.
 Notice this soft_knuckles directory is important because this is where the config files reside and where the driver dll will reside.
 5. Run install_softknuckles_debug.bat from a command prompt.
 This should successfully copy the dll and install the current directory into vrpathreg so that steamvr knows about your new driver.
-6. Turn off your controllers, turn on your HMD and lighthouses.
+6. Turn off your controllers, turn on just your HMD and lighthouses.
 We don't want any controllers on right now because we will soon add the software ones dynamically.
 7. Start SteamVR.
 I usually start steamvr by running windbg.exe -g and then opening the vrmonitor.exe executable and clicking on "debug child processes".
 This gives you a nice amount of debugging so you can see the monitor, server, compositor and drivers starting up.
 See [https://github.com/spayne/soft_knuckles/blob/master/doc/start_with_no_controllers.png]
 8. At this point SteamVR should be running and only the headset and lighthouses should be present.
-9. Use telnet to localhost:27015.
+9. Use telnet to localhost 27015.
 This will trigger the soft_knuckles device driver to add 2 new active devices.
 The left and right knuckles.
-See [https://github.com/spayne/soft_knuckles/blob/master/doc/use_telnet_to_trigger_adding_controllers.png]
+See [https://github.com/spayne/soft_knuckles/blob/master/doc/use_telnet_to_trigger_adding_controllers.png].
 10. At this point the knuckles should be showing green.
 If you put on your headset you should see the knuckles somewhere in your room floating in the air.
 See [https://github.com/spayne/soft_knuckles/blob/master/doc/knuckles_floating_in_air.jpg]
 11. Start Steam
-12. From a web browser, open the controller bindings gui at [http://localhost:8998/dashboard/controllerbinding.html].
+12. From a web browser, open the controller bindings gui at [].
 You should see the soft knuckles controller available.
 See [https://github.com/spayne/soft_knuckles/blob/master/doc/edit_soft_knuckles_bindings.png] Edit the soft_knuckles_controller_configuration.
 Choose the Input Debugger option at the bottom.
 You should see the soft knuckles config along the right side.
 13. From Visual Studio, start the soft_knuckles_debug_client.
 Try executing a command to move the right controller to 0, 0, 0 by typing <b>r pos 0 0 0</b> Put the headset on and observe that the right controller has moved to one of the lighthouses.
 Try executing a command to set the left joystick position <b>r /input/joystick/x -1</b>.
 [See [https://github.com/spayne/soft_knuckles/blob/master/doc/controllers_moved_using_debug_client.png]
 14. Try modifying other states.
 See [https://github.com/spayne/soft_knuckles/blob/master/doc/use_soft_knuckles_client_to_set_input_states.png]